PagerTree/apidocs/source/index.html.md

 500 | Internal Server Error | Something went wrong on PagerTree's servers.
 (These are rare.)

-# Pagination
+# Pagination and Filters
-All top-level API resources have support for bluk fetches via the "list" API methods.
+All top-level API resources have support for bulk fetches via the "list" API methods.
 These list API methods share a common structure, taking at least these two parameters: `limit` and `offset`.

 Alternatively you may request pages by providing these two parameters: `limit` and `page`.

-### Query Parameters
+### Pagination Parameters

 Parameter | Default | Description
 --------- | ----------- | -----------